 How does Habito make money?

-There is no cost for using Habito.
+There is no cost for using Habito*.
 It makes its money from procurement fees paid by lenders in return for introducing customers to their mortgages.
 This is how other mortgage brokers (online and offline) work although some are now requesting a fee upfront to cover the cost of administration.
-Habito also offers life insurance via an insurance partner and conveyancing services via Premier Property Lawyers, so may also earn a commission from this.
+Habito also offers conveyancing services from a panel of solicitors, so may also earn a commission from this.

 Is Habito safe to use?